-Sleeping Units: A room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
+Sleeping Units: A room or space in which people sleep, which does not meet the definition of dwelling unit.
 Such rooms and spaces that are also part of a dwelling unit are not sleeping units.
+For the purpose of these Simulation Guidelines, model sleeping units in the same manner as dwelling units, unless otherwise specified, such as local mechanical exhaust requirements, which may not be applicable.